software-mansion-labs/expensify-app-fork/modules/react-native-wallet/example/README.md

 ## Purpose

-In this PR, we aim to verify that we can fetch the following parameters to support card tokenization in Apple Pay and Google Pay:
+First, we aim to verify that we can fetch the following parameters to support card tokenization in Apple Pay and Google Pay:

 | **Mutual Parameters**   | **Android Specific Parameters** | **iOS Specific Parameters** |
 |--------------------------|---------------------------------|----------------------------|